-Otra Cosa Vegetarian Restaurant, has good breakfast, coffee, vegetarian menu’s, original plates and some great Dutch apple pie.
+Otra Cosa Vegetarian Restaurant, has good coffee, breakfast, original vegetarian plates, and some good Dutch apple pie.

-Chocolate, has good breakfast, lunches and desserts, but closes at 18:00 h.
+Chocolate has tasty breakfast, lunches, and desserts, but closes at 18:00.

-Umi Sushi House & Bar, offers a good variation of decent quality sushi at a reasonable price for sushi.
+Umi Sushi House & Bar offers a tasty variety of decent quality sushi at a reasonable price for sushi.
 Not easy to find in Las Orquideas 317.

 Moksha and Corazon Verde, for vegan food.

-Blue Mar, very good lunch menu’s from 8 to 10 soles.
+Blue Mar, great lunch menu’s from 8 to 10 soles.

-Many cheap restaurants, including My Friend and Menu Land can also be found in Av.
+Many cheap restaurants, including My Friend and Menu Land (best cheap hamburgers of Huanchaco), can be found in Av.
 Los Pinos.

-The most established places to go out are:
+The most established places to go out in Huanchaco are:

 Jungle Bar Bily, which frequently has live music